frankkramer-lab/rBiopaxParser/README.md

  * Can write out the (modified) parsed Biopax models

-*Prerequisites:*
+### Prerequisites:
-This package uses package RCurl to download Biopax files from the web.
+This package suggests package RCurl to download Biopax files from the web.
-This package uses package XML to parse the Biopax .owl files.
+This package needs package XML to parse the Biopax .owl files.
+This package needs package graph to build graphs/networks from the data.
-This package uses package graph and package Rgraphviz to visualize networks.
+This package suggests package Rgraphviz to visualize networks.
-To install directly from github you need package devtools installed.
+To install directly from github you need package devtools.

 Installation or running certain functions MIGHT fail if these are not met.
 Please read through the following instructions.

-*Installing prerequisites for Linux users:*
+### Installing prerequisites for Linux users:
 XML:
 Make sure your linux has library libxml2 installed.
 This is almost always the case.
 Otherwise run in your shell
 <code>